Seeking feedback on new Guideline for preparing an environmental management plan

-All state highway construction projects, network maintenance area and bridge maintenance contracts will develop an environmental and social management plan (ESMP).
+All project teams for Waka Kotahi land transport infrastructure construction projects, network maintenance and bridge maintenance contracts will develop an environmental and social management plan (ESMP).

 Higher risk or more complex environmental and social aspects will need a sub-management plan due to the specialist level of management detail required.
-For example, pest plant management, construction noise, archaeological and heritage management plan etc. These sub-management plans will be integrated with the overall management plan framework.
+For example, a pest plant management, construction noise, archaeological and heritage management plan could be required.
+These sub-management plans will be integrated with the overall management plan framework.

-Use this guideline [PDF, 731 KB] if you are preparing an ESMP for an environmental permit application, for a state highway construction project, a network maintenance area contract (network outcomes contract) or bridge maintenance contract.
-In addition refer to the relevant templates and guides.
+Follow this guideline when preparing an ESMP for an environmental permit application, for a state highway construction project, a network maintenance area contract (network outcomes contract) or bridge maintenance contract.

 For further information contact firstname.lastname@example.org